felixmr1/treasurePleasure/documents/documentations/SDD.md

 - A **score** is a players unique player score for the current season.
 The score is calculated using collected items value after the player has inserted them to his/hers treasure chest.

 - **Season** is a limited duration that a player can collect items and increments his/hers score.
 The season is a global season for all players.
 The player with the highest indivdual score after a season has ended won.

+### 1.1 Definitions, acronyms and abbreviations
+Some definitons etc. probably same as in RAD..

 #### Future implementations
 - **Settings** - Here one can access the highscore or change name and avatar.